Insights

 Sources: Breez (2025), Popmenu, Hostie AI, ActiveMenus

 43% of restaurant phone calls go unanswered.
 (Breez, 2025) 69% of callers who cannot reach you pick a different restaurant.
 80% will not leave a voicemail.
-(Popmenu)
+(Popmenu) Before you fix it, get clear on choosing the right restaurant phone ordering system.

 AI phone ordering fixes this: